 And of course one of the big moments is the Judas kiss.
 In this performance we try to give it its significance—a space and a length of time that it takes.
 And it becomes something that is not just given, but it’s reciprocated.
 Judas comes to give a sign of a betrayal; Jesus turns it around to give a sign of love.

 I think the uncomfortable nature of [the kiss]—that it disturbs and makes the audience feel a bit on edge—is a measure of it being taken seriously and thought about.
-I think we need these moments to reassess our stereotypes of characters, particularly in a story that we know so well, or think we know well.
+I think we need these moments to reassess our stereotypes of characters, particularly in a story that we know so well, or think we know well.“Judas comes to give a sign of a betrayal; Jesus turns it around to give a sign of love.”
+This moment—and the performance’s image of it in the kiss returned—has been my Holy Week meditation.

 For this is the heart of the Christian story.
 We betray God; God responds with love.
 We betray God; God responds with love.
 We betray God; God responds with love.